CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Introduction

-In Brotherston, Gorogiannis and Petersen's state-of-the art \textsc{Cyclist}\(_\textsc{FO}\) prover, cycles are formed by a restricted kind of cut in which the (logically stronger) node follows from its ancestor by a combination of weakening and instantiation~\cite{brotherston2012generic}.
-However, the authors note that the lack of a more general cut rule and the lack of native support for equational reasoning causes their system to struggle with heavily-equational goals, such as the commutativity of addition: \( x + y = y + x \).
+In Brotherston, Gorogiannis and Petersen's state-of-the-art \textsc{Cyclist}\(_\textsc{FO}\) prover, cycles are formed by a restricted kind of cut in which the node follows from its ancestor by a combination of weakening and instantiation~\cite{brotherston2012generic}.
+However, the authors note that the lack of a more general cut rule and the lack of native support for equational reasoning causes their system to have difficulty with heavily-equational goals, such as the commutativity of addition: \( x + y = y + x \).
 They conjecture that a cyclic proof could be obtained if the lemma \(x + \mathtt{S}\ y = \mathtt{S}\ (x + y) \) were supplied as a hint.

-In fact, the cyclic proof system that we develop in this paper can prove the commutativity of addition automatically, and without any need for an externally sourced lemma, such as the one above.
+In fact, the cyclic proof system that we develop in this paper can prove the commutativity of addition automatically, without any externally supplied lemma such as the one above.
 The synthesized proof is given in \cref{fig:Commutative addition}, but we defer its discussion until later.

 Our system consists of four rules: the reflexivity of equality, evaluation of program expressions, reasoning by cases, and substitution of equals for equals.
 The key is the way that cyclic proof and equational reasoning are mediated through the use of (contextual) substitution as a cut rule.